Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

-The usual trains and buses are complimented by an excellent light rail service and a ferry service too.
+The usual trains and buses are complimented by an excellent light rail service and a ferry service.
 Taxis are safe and well-marked.
 So getting around, even without a car, is no problem.

 19. National Parks in and Around New South Wales and Sydney are Breathtaking

-The stunning islands around Sydney Harbour National Park make wonderful places to visit for a day or longer and then there are some incredible bushwalking opportunities in Royal National Park too.
+The stunning islands around Sydney Harbour National Park make beautiful places to visit for a day or longer, and then there are some incredible bushwalking opportunities in Royal National Park too.

 20. Convict and Immigration History to Enthral

 Anyone who says Australia doesn’t have a decent number of historical sites to explore hasn’t looked into the many amazing stories surrounding the convict settlers of long ago.

 You can learn more and explore the legacy of these people via the World Heritage-listed Old Great North Road, which was actually built by convicts in chains.
 The history of mass immigration to Australia during the 19th century is also a fascinating one, and much can be learned about this period at the Migration Museum.

 21. Moving to NSW and Sydney is easy